 Author Expertise: Respected baking community figure

-Types of Pies: classic and creative twists
+Types of Pies: classic fruit, inventive sweet and savory

 Visual Appeal: beautiful photos